recycletechno/ICDAR-2019-SROIE/README.md

 SROIE represents the processeses of recognizing text from scanned receipts, extracting key texts from them and saving the extracted texts to structured documents.

-Competition consists of 3 tasks:
+The competition consisted of three tasks:
 - Scanned receipt text localisation;
 - Scanned receipt OCR;
 - Key information extraction from scanned receipts.

-For **Task 1, 2** each image in the dataset should be annotated with text bounding boxes (bbox) and the transcript of each text bbox.
-Locations are annotated as rectangles with four vertices, which are in clockwise order starting from the top.
-Annotations for an image are stored in a text file with the same file name.
-File format:
+For **tasks 1 and 2**, each image in the dataset was required to be annotated with text bounding boxes (bbox) and the transcript of each text bbox.
+The locations were annotated as rectangles with four vertices, which were in clockwise order starting from the top.
+The annotations for an image were stored in a text file with the same file name.
+The file format was as following:

 ```
 x1_1,y1_1,x2_1,y2_1,x3_1,y3_1,x4_1,y4_1,transcript_1